Guarello Island

 Guarello Island (Spanish: Isla Guarello) is an island in Madre de Dios Archipelago in Magallanes Region.
 Guarello Island is in a limestone area that also includes Madre de Dios Island.
 The island has the world's southernmost limestone mine and it has reserves for 100 years, and 600,000 tons of limestone with a millesimal fineness of 96% of Calcium carbonate are extracted each year.
 Half of the production is used in the steel mills of Huachipato which also owns the mines.

+The origin of the quarry date back to the 1940s when Compañía de Acero del Pacífico (CAP) sought a limestone source for its steel mill in Huachipato.
+CAP contracted geologist Carlos Ruiz Fuller who helped identify the limestone area from aereal photographs.
+The establishment of a quarry in the Guarello Island was approved by CAP 1946 and after studies that concluded in 1948 works to establish the quarry begun in 1949.
+The first shipment of lime departed isla Guarello on March 1950.
+Initially an underground quarry given the advesere climate in the mid-1950s the cieling collapsed turning the quarry into an open pit.